 • Upstairs there are 2 bedrooms, a double and a single.
 The bathroom is well appointed with bath and shower over.

 • Bed Linen, towels and tea towels provided.
-The following 'consumables': Washing up liquid, washing up brush, cloth & sponge, dishwasher tablets, dishcloths, liquid soaps by washbasins, toilet roll and bin bags are all provided.
+The following 'consumables': Washing up liquid, washing up brush, cloth & sponge, washing machine tablets, dishcloths, liquid soaps by washbasins, toilet roll and bin bags are all provided.

 • Complimentary bottle of wine on arrival